DDM-Lab/janus/README.md

 with whatever versions of various packages you are using.
 Not only will anyone picking up your code in five years thank you, you will thank yourself, too.

+If you want to use something like TensorFlow, Jason has a relatively high end NVIDIA graphics card (10GB GeForce RTX 3080; note that this is *not* the GeForce RTX 3080 Ti).
+No supporting software for such use is yet installed on Janus.
+It is reputed to be a bit finicky to get right, but should certainly be possible.

 #### Reverse proxy for Python web applications

 ### PHP